wso2/product-microgateway/README.md

 #### Invoke API exposed via microgateway
 Once APIs are exposed we can invoke API with an valid jwt token or an opaque access token.
-In order to use jwt tokens micro gateway should be presented with  a jwt signed by a trusted OAuth2 service.
+In order to use jwt tokens microgateway should be presented with  a jwt signed by a trusted OAuth2 service.
 There are few ways we can get a jwt token

 1. Any third party secure token service
 The public certificate of the token service which used to sign the token should be added to the trust store of the microgateway.